Dawn W. Friedman

 FAU Career Center

 Dawn began working at the Career Center in September 2014 after graduating with her Master’s in Clinical Mental Health Counseling.
 After various internship opportunities, she discovered that she enjoyed working with college students to help them find their path and self-confidence.
 Dawn is currently working as a career counselor.
 In this role, she leads career readiness programs, teaches within the Career and Life Planning course offered by the Career Center.
 She also supervises graduate assistants and counsels students looking to choose a major and/or job search.
-Dawn has recently been awarded by the Division of Student Affairs and Academic Affairs the “Notable Accomplishment”, “Staff Mentor of the Year”, and “Most Improved Pair” awards.
+Dawn has recently been awarded by the Division of Student Affairs & Enrollment Management and Academic Affairs the “Notable Accomplishment”, “Staff Mentor of the Year”, and “Most Improved Pair” awards.

 Her leadership roles include supervising two Graduate Assistants who are in the Higher Education Leadership program, as well as chairing two major FAU Career Center initiatives: The annual Graduate School Fair and the Owl Professional Clothes Closet.
 These roles enhance her work experience.
 Dawn says, “I feel there is great value in the work I do, and it keeps me on my toes!
 I am constantly learning and challenging myself to improve as a professional, increase the quality of the programs, and motivate the students and staff I lead.”